parkershamblin/container-flow-chart/README.md

 Download your own copy of the Editable Container Flow Chart [here](https://drive.google.com/file/d/1wAUsTIeKRgSfo0m-3rR4P6Boi3FuixEk/view).

 ## Summary
 This Container Flow Chart orginates from the stackoverflow user [Mikael Persson](https://meta.stackoverflow.com/users/491645/mikael-persson) and is mentioned in this [post](https://stackoverflow.com/questions/471432/in-which-scenario-do-i-use-a-particular-stl-container/22671607#22671607).
-After I noticed that the Flow Chart didn't have an edible version, I decided to create one so that programmers, like myself, could modify it with ease.
+After I noticed that the Flow Chart didn't have an editable version, I decided to create one so that programmers, like myself, could modify it with ease.

 ## Contributions
 Any implementations of non-existing paths or alternative / new data structures are highly appreciated!
 Also improvements to pre-existing paths and data structures are highly welcome!